Endometriosis Stages

 In order to give you a full diagnosis, your healthcare provider will perform a surgical procedure called a laparoscopy.

-Laparoscopy is carried out under general anesthetic, so you’ll be asleep during the procedure.
+Laparoscopy is carried out under general aesthetic, so you’ll be asleep during the procedure.
 A small camera is inserted into your abdomen to identify signs of the condition, such as lesions.

 - 15 points or fewer indicates mild endometriosis to moderate endometriosis